-The centre should be satisfied that there are appropriate facilities and equipment for the practical component of the assessment.
+The Education Authority, Ministry or centre/s should be satisfied that there are appropriate facilities and equipment for the practical component of the assessment.
 Each candidate should have sole use of a European-type cooker or stove, a range of basic cooking equipment and access to labour-saving equipment during the Practical Test.